-- The Group Physical Security Policy, which covers people, physical and material assets. - Information Security and Cyber Risk Policy, covering the threats of malware and the loss or unauthorised alteration of company data. - In addition, LCH also has a Confidentiality Policy and a Regulatory Record Keeping Policy.
+- The Group Physical Security Policy, which covers people, physical and material assets. - Information Security and Cyber Risk Policy addresses the risks of unauthorised access, use, disclosure, modification, destruction of or disruption to information and/or information systems. - In addition, LCH has a Confidentiality Policy and a Regulatory Record Keeping Policy.

 LCH has in place physical access controls, security personnel and security barriers on each floor in its premises and CCTV.
+Access to buildings and floors is granted via an Identification ID Badge which is required to be worn by staff at all times.
 These measures are in place in all LCH offices and are a prerequisite for any new site.

-LCH carries out a self assessment of its information security framework against the CPMI-IOSCO Guidance on Cyber Resilience.
+LCH carries out a self-assessment of its information security framework against the CPMI-IOSCO Guidance on Cyber Resilience.